cloudmix-dev/workertown/www/docs/src/pages/docs/packages/search/tutorial.md

 }
 ```

-You can index an document via a `PUT` request to the `/v1/docs/:id` endpoint.
+You can index a document via a `PUT` request to the `/v1/docs/:id` endpoint.
 Here's how the request is made via `curl`:

 ```bash